 This: smoking and breathless, riddled with craters and scabs, burns, blood, and mourning.

 I shrug my shoulder, shake my head, edge my toes over the vat.
-“How can you do what you don’t know how to do?”
+“How do you do what you don’t know how to do?”

 She turns me around, clutches my upper arms, puts her forehead to my neck.
 An ache throbs deep in my hips.
 Her hands circle and prod, urge, but she knows better by now (spirals).
 She sits on her heels, face into my knees, slides down and curls around my feet, tugs my toes to say, This is how you’ll know I’m here.

 I close my eyes and raise my arms to the sides, imagine the slow fall back into the vat, the release at long last.
-But for Columbus scrawling recollections, intricate etchings on the inside of my eyelids.
+But for Columbus scrawling recollections, intricate bloodied etchings on the inside of my eyelids.
 The stapler and rolling pin, the lobby frosted over, the windows, pleather, and veneer, Elmer’s de-canonization.
-I had gathered my belongings, chilled and stiffened, into my arms, entered the rotary before the building.
-A little girl in a plaid skirt approached on her pony, wooden tulip poking from her backpack, teeth chattering.
+I had gathered my belongings, chilled and stiffened, into my arms, entered the rotary before the building, the one where I’d later awaken dazed and lost.
+A little girl (not Dot, though the resemblance was unsettling) in a plaid skirt approached on her pony, wooden tulip poking from her backpack, teeth chattering.
 The sky clear, the stars bright, our breaths in clouds.
 We trotted lazy ovals, a silence with no destination, a contentment so complete it felt threatening.
 I handed her my coat, sweater, and synthetic down vests.
 My remaining scarves and wetsuit.
 I couldn’t explain the urge to give her everything she might ever need.
 I asked her name.
 She didn’t answer.
 I figured her for deaf and offered my ear.
 She wiped her mouth and drew in her spiral notebook.
 After some time, she pressed her foot gently against my head to say: Time to go.
-See you soon.
+See you soon enough.

 When it ends, I’m lying on the platform, puke, snot, and salt crusted to my face, eye open and itching, hands tingling, feet flexing.
 And this: feeling, possible in the quantum realm, and me (Albert), not shattered, not fetal, and here (mostly) to tell about it.

 I look to Dot sleeping against me, hand (hers) on chest (mine).
 I feel a slight breeze and a deep longing.
-I weep again when the little girl on her despondent pony takes hold the tethers of her grandfather’s nag.
+I weep when I see this old man.
 He’s calm, asleep or pretending, arms dangling and ear pressed to his horse’s neck.
-Calcified shards split under hoof as she leads him softly from the splintered and bloodied wreckage.
+I weep again when I see the little girl on her despondent pony as she takes hold the tethers of her grandfather’s nag to lead him home.

 Crossing the border on a blue highway that was black, the bus lurches while the engine dry heaves.
 For hours: driver leans against door.
 People graze from small plastic bags.
 Man, man, woman, boy, man, girl, man, baby, woman, man, man, man dotting the long shoulder on cheap suitcases with shirt sleeves pinched half-in half-out (uncertain).